 Application Process at a Glance

 The first step to admission to Stanford Law is a thoroughly completed application.
 It is your responsibility to make certain that all items arrive at the Office of Admissions.
-We will consider your application complete and proceed with an admissions decision reached as soon as we receive minimum number of required documents.
+We will consider your application complete and proceed with an admissions review as soon as we receive all required documents.
 Any updates to your application must be submitted via e-mail to the Office of Admissions at firstname.lastname@example.org.

 - Application for Admission.
 You must complete the entire application form and submit it electronically through LSAC.